d4l3k/cs540-project/paper.md

 # Discussion and Future Work

 We found that existing methods are poor at dealing with complex, very stateful models.
-This is especially obvious in the case of flying an
-airplane: many models did worse than random.
+This is especially obvious in the case of flying an airplane: many models did worse than random.
 In the simpler case of a momentum method, where the output of the function is not very impacted by previous iterations, the black-box methods we implemented perform better.

 This is in line with the related work in the area.
 Many papers, such as
 @hansen2010comparing, are restricted to noiseless functions.
 The most direct approach to tackle this problem would be to create a model of the noise itself.
 In the case of highly stateful functions, this model would necessarily be complex.
 Given the methods we implemented do not attempt to model the noise in the functions they optimize, it is not surprising that they perform poorly when the function is highly stateful.

 Our results are a modest sampling of methods, but clearly a larger sample of more methods would be even better.
-Additionally, methods that involve expected improvement are likely to perform well.
 Our model of government budgeting is a simple momentum model, in reality, a more complex, multi-year momentum in a higher number of dimensions would be a more accurate model of the impact of government budgets.

+One area for future exploration is time series models in particular.
+We decided to investigate general black-box optimization algorithms, which generalized poorly to heavily a heavily time-series function.

 \newpage